svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 The information that is kept within the 32bits of a `VALUE` is:

-1. one mark-bit for the *Garbage Collector* (explained in a later section).
+1. one mark-bit for the *Garbage Collector* (explained in a future blog post).
 2. one bit that differentiates between pointers and values.
 3. In the case of a value, an additional 2 further bits are used to encode the type of that value.